Jessica Chastain Wears A Dress In A Bath, Gets Naked In Bed: ‘Am I Doing This Home Quarantine Thing Right?’

 “THE MOST BEAUTIFUL AND HOTTEST WOMAN WOW,” exclaimed a third Instagram user.

-“OMG SO SEXY,” shouted a fourth follower, who added a string of four heart-eye face emoji.
+“OMG SO SEXY,” shouted a fourth follower.

 Jessica likes to share entertaining Instagram messages, as she did on Sunday.
 She also likes to appear on social media to spread the word about various holidays.

-Last month, the affable celebrity took the time to tell her followers she was celebrating Random Acts of Kindness Day.
+Last month, the affable celebrity took the time to tell her followers she had been celebrating Random Acts of Kindness Day.
 In the post, Jessica rocked a blue jacket with a t-shirt underneath that read “love to all” in a number of colors and in multiple rows that created an arch resembling a rainbow, according to The Inquisitr.